 Gathering assets and listing products.

-Aside from organizing critical aspects of your product catalog, consider further segmenting by:
+Aside from organising critical aspects of your product catalogue, consider further segmenting by:

 - Product category or item specifics.